 7. The Enforcement of Security Interest and Recovery of Debts Laws (Amendment) Act, 2018

-Composition of tribunal: A Tribunal shall consist of one person only (hereinafter referred to as the Presiding Officer) to be appointed by notification of the Central Government for 5 years or till he attains the age of 62 years, whichever is earlier.
-Presiding Officer of a tribunal is a person who qualified to be, a District Judge.
-Presiding Officer of the DRT is called President.
+A Tribunal shall consist of one person only (hereinafter referred to as the Presiding Officer) to be appointed by notification of the Central Government for 5 years or till he attains the age of 62 years, whichever is earlier.
+The Presiding Officer of a tribunal is a person who is qualified to be, a District Judge.
+The Presiding Officer of the DRT is called President.

-Central Government provides the tribunal one or more recovery officer and such other officers and employees as that Government may think fit.
+Central Government provides the tribunal one or more recovery officers and such other officers and employees as that Government may think fit.

 DRAT is headed by Chair Person is in the rank of High Court Judge is appointed by Central Govt. for 5 years & maximum age 65 years.

 Any person aggrieved by the order passed by DRT may appeal to DRAT within 45 days of the order received.
 The Tribunal may condone the delay in preferring an appeal beyond 45 days.

 For filling appeal, as per Sec.
 21 of DRT 50% of the amount is to be deposited by the appellant.
 Provided that the Appellate Tribunal may, for reasons to be recorded in writing, reduce the amount to be deposited by such amount which shall not be less than 25% of the amount of such debt so due.

 At present 5 DRATs at Mumbai, Delhi, Kolkata, Chennai & Allahabad are in India.
 It can transfer, on application, any case from one tribunal to another.